-In March 2017, in publishing its Next Steps refresh of the Five Year Forward View, NHS England acknowledged both the continuing strain on general practice and the need to build on the strengths of list-based primary care in developing care models of greater scope and scale.
+The Next Steps refresh of the Five Year Forward View acknowledged both the continuing strain on general practice and the need to build on the strengths of list-based primary care in developing care models of greater scope and scale.

-We can provide local support through tailored workshops with local stakeholders, expert advice and speakers at local events and hands-on project management support.
+We can provide local support through tailored workshops, expert advice, speakers for local events and hands-on project management support.